astralfrontier/peppermile.org/src/grand-adventure.md

 ## Archetypes

+Archetypes are iconic character types.
-An Archetype is a collection of traits that describe a sort of character, like Fighter, Magic User, Elf, or Werewolf.
+Fighter, Magic User, Elf, or Werewolf can all be Archetypes.
-Characters can have multiple Archetypes.
-For example, a character can be an Elf/Magic User/Fighter.

 A character doesn't have to have an Archetype to describe themselves as something.
 For example, a player can say "my character is an Elf" without starting with the Elf Archetype.
-It's only when they want to put a spotlight on their Elf-ness that the Archetype becomes important.
+They should take the Archetype when they want to highlight their Elf-ness in the game.

+Characters gain new Archetypes during play.
+There is no limit to how many Archetypes a character may have.
+For example, a character can start as a Magic User, then become an Elf, then a Werewolf, then a Fighter.

-**Archetypes come with a set of Pools and Words**.
+Archetypes come with a set of Pools and Words.
-A typical Archetype should have one or two Words and one or two Pools that work together to support the Archetype's theme.
+Most Archetypes will have one or two Words, and one or two Pools.
 For example, a Fighter might have "Attack" and "Bravely" Words, and a "Courage" Pool.
 When you gain that Archetype, you gain those Words and Pools.

-**Archetypes can share Words and Pools**.
-If you gain a new Archetype that has a Word or Pool you already have, you should Level Up the Word or Pool instead of taking it a second time.
+If you gain a new Archetype with a Word or Pool you have, Level Up the Word or Pool instead of taking it a second time.
-For example, a Fighter with the "Attack" Word who becomes a Knight will Level Up his Attack, rather than gaining it a second time.
+For example, a Fighter with the "Attack" Word who becomes a Knight will Level Up his Attack.
+He won't have two Attack Words.

 Archetypes are the bridge between traditional race/class/job mechanics and the more freeform story-game style thing